DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 At first, some juicy tips for peeps, who went right here after mingling with the add-on:

-* Be sure to do at least half of the main quest series as some added quests are tied to it (more information later).
+* Be sure to do the main quest series as some added quests are tied to it (more information later).
 * For people, who would want to adopt children and live with them (and/or with your spouse) not in vanilla homes, there will be a neat spell book waiting for you somewhere around Riverwood.
 * And another one - be sure to travel around Falkreath.
 Something interesting might happen.